How to have a smooth Divorce – Get past the Financial disclosure

 Generate delays and additional fees

-DISRUPTION – lawyers are likely to chase-up spouses who haven’t provided full financial disclosure or the associated documents that are required (or ones that aren’t required) and this could generate delays and additional fees.
+DISRUPTION – lawyers are likely to chase-up spouses who haven’t provided full financial disclosure or the associated documents that are required (or ones that aren’t required), and this could generate delays and additional professional fees and a costs award.

 DETENTION – in extreme cases, being deliberately dishonest on your financial disclosure form can result in imprisonment.
 More often, the punishment takes the form of verbal warnings or fines.
 Make no mistake, it’s a serious offence, because by signing the financial statement for family court, you are completing a sworn statement which is akin to being under oath in court.